Edward Wickham (priest)

 Edward Charles Wickham (1834–1910) was an English Anglican priest, Dean of Lincoln from 1894 to 1910.

 Born on 7 December 1834, he was educated at Winchester and New College, Oxford, being appointed a Probationary Scholar at 17 and eventually rose to be a Fellow.
 He was Headmaster of Wellington College from 1873 to 1893 before his appointment to the Deanery.
+He was married to Agnes, elder daughter of William Ewart Gladstone, prime minister.
 He died on 18 August 1910.